madshoffnielsen/AdventOfCode/README.md

 # AdventOfCode

-My collection of Advent of code challange
+My collection of advent of code.

+Looking for the current year?
+It  Will only be uploaded after the competition is done